greenelab/annorxiver_manuscript/manuscript.md

 ](https://raw.githubusercontent.com/greenelab/annorxiver/131dcac75d179cb36992af4a31188031800c0958/biorxiv/article_distances/output/figures/biorxiv_article_distance.svg){#fig:article_distance_distributions}

 ![
-The preprint-published pairs with smaller distances have a high change of being a true match.
+The proportion of publication-preprint pairs decreased as the distance for publication-preprint pairs increased.
 This bar chart depicts the fraction of true positives over the total number of pairs in each bin.
 Each bin contains a total of 200 annotated pairs and is based on the percentiles of the preprint-published distribution.
 ](https://raw.githubusercontent.com/greenelab/annorxiver/131dcac75d179cb36992af4a31188031800c0958/biorxiv/article_distances/output/figures/distance_bin_accuracy.svg){#fig:article_bin_accuracy}

 Many journals require that authors update preprints with links to the published version of their article.
 This is accomplished in two ways: _bioRxiv_ may detect the link and automatically add it or authors may notify _bioRxiv_ that their preprint was published.
-Sproadically, there are cases where _bioRxiv_ may miss detecting a link or authors may forget to notiy _bioRxiv_ of their recent publcation.
-These missing links can make it more difficult to identify the latest version of scientific manuscripts and estimate the fraction of articles that are eventually published [@doi:10.7554/eLife.45133].
+Missing preprint-publication links can make it more difficult to identify the latest version of scientific manuscripts and estimate the fraction of articles that are eventually published [@doi:10.7554/eLife.45133].
 We used distance in the document space to identify preprints without an annotated publication but contained very similar content to published articles.
 We found that distances between preprints and their corresponding published versions were lower than preprints paired with a random article published in the same journal (Figure {@fig:article_distance_distributions}).
 This observation suggests that pairs with low embedding distances could be considered a true match, so we separated articles into quantiles based on the distribution of distances between true preprint-publication pairs.
-We curated 50 potential preprint-publication pairs from each of four quantiles and achieved a high inter-rater reliability of 91.7% (Cohen's Kappa [@doi:10.1177/001316446002000104]) for this task.
+We curated 50 potential preprint-publication pairs from each of four quantiles in duplicate, and found a high inter-rater reliability for this task achieving a Cohen's Kappa [@doi:10.1177/001316446002000104] of 91.7%.
 Out of these two hundred pairs we found that approximately 98% of pairs with an embedding distance in the 0-25th and 25th-50th percentile bins were true matches (Figure {@fig:article_bin_accuracy}).
 These two bins contained 1,720 preprint-article pairs, suggesting that many preprints have been published but not previously connected with their published versions.